renatomaia/coutil/doc/manual.md

 Returns string `signal` in case of success.

+**Note**: not all signals are availabe in all platforms.
+For more details,
+see the documentation on [signal support by libuv](http://docs.libuv.org/en/v1.x/signal.html).

 ### `system.getpriority (pid)`

 On success,
 returns a string and a number corresponding to the scheduling priority of the process with identifier `pid`.
-The first returned value is one of the following strings, which indicates some convenient distinct priority value (from highest to lowest):
+The first value returned is one of the following strings, which indicates some convenient distinct priority value (from highest to lowest):

 - `"highest"`